 Mubu produce, curate and programme exceptional live music experiences for audiences, artists and communities, from festivals to family productions, concert tours to sustainable community programmes.
 We create personal, adventurous performances and distinctive original programmes with lasting social impact, working with national and international organisations and venues, to specialist regional producers across arts & culture, music, festivals, education and health.

-From partnering with the Cheltenham Jazz Festival and Birmingham REP to Warwick Arts Centre and Birmingham Royal Ballet, alongside our year-round intergenerational community music programme in North Birmingham – Live in the Lodge – and music in children’s centres, sheltered housing and the NHS to improvised street music and live digital streaming, we work across diverse jazz, world, roots, folk, contemporary classical, improvised music and beyond, from artistic programming to productions for families, children and schools, to focused co-designed local programmes strengthening communities, inclusion and helping social change through music.
+We work and partner with the Cheltenham Jazz Festival and Birmingham REP to Warwick Arts Centre and Birmingham Royal Ballet, alongside our year-round intergenerational community music programme in North Birmingham – Live in the Lodge – and music in children’s centres & sheltered housing, the NHS, improvised street music and live digital streaming.
+We work across diverse jazz, world, roots, folk, contemporary classical, improvised music and beyond, from artistic programming to productions for families, children and schools, to focused co-designed local programmes strengthening communities, inclusion and helping social change through music.

 Live In The Lodge